 \subsection{A numerical study on convergence rates}

 The previous examples show that the use of a variable exponent can help in improving reconstruction quality.
-It is thus natural asking which algorithm between Algorithm \ref{alg_bredies} and Algorithm \ref{alg_guansong} one should use in practice.
-As remarked already in \cite{Bredies2008} and as it can be observed from the convergence rate \eqref{eq:conv_Bredies}, Algorithm \ref{alg_bredies} is expected to be very slow in practice, in particular, slower than a gradient-type algorithm whose well-know convergence speed is of the order $O(1/k)$.
+It is thus natural to ask which algorithm -- Algorithm \ref{alg_bredies} and Algorithm \ref{alg_guansong} -- should be used in practice.
+As remarked already in \cite{Bredies2008} and as it can be observed from the convergence rate \eqref{eq:conv_Bredies}, Algorithm \ref{alg_bredies} is expected to be very slow in practice, in particular, slower than a gradient-type algorithm whose well-known convergence speed is of the order $O(1/k)$.

 In this section, we compare the speed of convergence of different algorithms when used as numerical solvers for the deblurring problem \eqref{var_model_2} in the different Hilbert and Banach scenarios discussed in Section \ref{sec:example1}.
-In particular, we compare the speed of convergence for the ISTA algorithm used to solve \eqref{var_model_2} in $\mathcal{X}=L^2(\Omega)$, with the algorithms proposed by Bredies in \cite{Bredies2008} and Guan and Song in \cite{GuanSong2015} for solving the same problem on $\mathcal{X}=\lp$ with $p=1.7$ and with the two Algorithms \ref{alg_bredies} and \ref{alg_guansong} proposed in this work for $\mathcal{X}=\lpvar$.
+In particular, we compare the speed of convergence for the ISTA algorithm used to solve \eqref{var_model_2} in $\mathcal{X}=L^2(\Omega)$, with the algorithms proposed by Bredies in \cite{Bredies2008} and Guan and Song in \cite{GuanSong2015} for solving the same problem on $\mathcal{X}=\lp$ with $p=1.7$ and with Algorithms \ref{alg_bredies} and \ref{alg_guansong} proposed in this work for $\mathcal{X}=\lpvar$.
 As exponent map $p(\cdot)$, we stick with the choice shown in orange Figure \ref{fig:bredies(a)}.

-Given $x^*\in\mathcal{X}$, solution of \eqref{var_model_2} in the different spaces $\mathcal{X}$, we recall the convergence rates \eqref{eq:conv_Bredies} and \eqref{eq:conv_GS} for Algorithm \ref{alg_bredies} and \ref{alg_guansong}, respectively.
-In principle, to compare the speed of convergence in a precise way, a pre-computation of $x^*$ by means of benchmark algorithms should be done for all the different scenarios discussed above.
-However, since up to our knowledge there is no existing algorithm for solving \eqref{var_model_2} in $\mathcal{X}=\lpvar$, instead of computing $x^*$ we computed as a reference the value of $\tilde{x}$, solution of \eqref{var_model_2} with $\mathcal{X}=L^2(\Omega)$ by running ISTA or $2*10^4$ iterations.
-Note that by simple manipulations we have that for Algorithm \ref{alg_bredies}
+Given $x^*\in\mathcal{X}$, solution of \eqref{var_model_2} in the different spaces $\mathcal{X}$, we recall the convergence rates \eqref{eq:conv_Bredies} and \eqref{eq:conv_GS} for Algorithms \ref{alg_bredies} and \ref{alg_guansong}, respectively.
+In principle, to compare the speed of convergence in a precise way, a precomputation of $x^*$ by means of benchmark algorithms should be done for all the different scenarios discussed above.
+However, since to our knowledge there is no existing algorithm for solving \eqref{var_model_2} in $\mathcal{X}=\lpvar$, instead of computing $x^*$ we computed as a reference the value of $\tilde{x}$, solution of \eqref{var_model_2} with $\mathcal{X}=L^2(\Omega)$, by running ISTA for $2*10^4$ iterations.
+Note that by simple manipulations we have for Algorithm \ref{alg_bredies}